MinaProtocol/mina/rfcs/0019-storing-client-data.md

 # Appendix

-The flexibility of this new design changed some parts of the current schema of the GraphqQL database.
+The flexibility of this new design changed some parts of the current schema of the GraphqQL database. [../docs/res/graphql_diff.html](../docs/res/graphql_diff.html) is a html file that shows the difference between these two graphql schemas.
 Here is the new proposed schema:

 ```graphql
 # PageInfo object as described by the Relay connections spec